slatedocs/slate/source/includes/reference/_recipients.md

 Some fields require multiple levels of fields in the details request, for example Country followed by State.
 This should be handled by the client based on the `refreshRequirementsOnChange` field.
 In the example above 'address.country' has this field set to true, indicating that there are additional fields required depending on the selected value.
 To manage this you should create a request with all of the initially requested data and call the `POST account-requirements` endpoint.
 You will be returned a response similar the previosuly returned data from `GET account-requirements` but with additional fields.

-3.For example, construct a recipient object with top level fields and call POST /v1/quotes/{quoteId}/account-requirements with these value to expose sub fields.  <br/>
+3.For example, construct a recipient object with all top level fields and call POST /v1/quotes/{quoteId}/account-requirements with these value to expose sub fields.  <br/>
 For example posting US as country will also add "state" to list of fields.<br/>

+<div class="center-column"></div>
 ```
 {
     "type": "aba",